mantoni/hub.js/docs/documentation.md

 Unregisters all listeners for the given event.

+#### hub.removeAllFilters()

+Unregisters all filters.

+#### hub.removeAllFilters(event)

+Unregisters all filters for the given event.

-#### hub.removeAllMatching(event)
+#### hub.removeMatchingListeners(event)

 Unregisters all listeners that match the given event name.
 This removes all listeners that would be invoked if the given event would be emitted.

+#### hub.removeMatchingFilters(event)

+Unregisters all filters that match the given event name.
+This removes all listeners that would be invoked if the given event would be emitted.

 #### hub.once(event, function)

+Registers a listener for an event that will be automatically unregistered on the first invocation.

+#### hub.filterOnce(event, function)

-Registers a listerner for an event that will be automatically unregistered on the first invocation.
+Registers a filter for an event that will be automatically unregistered on the first invocation.

 #### hub.emit(event\[, arg1, arg2, ...\]\[, callback\])